Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ## Motivation

-For the last two years, the world has faced two unprecedented events that directly contributed to the dramatic shrinkage of the job market, which are the pandemic - Covid 19, and the war between Russian and Ukraine.
+For the last two years, the world has faced an unprecedented event that directly contributed to the dramatic shifting in the tech job market, which is the pandemic - Covid 19.
 During the Covid 19 era, technical related occupations were envisioned to be the invincible profession as the pandemic forced humans to shift the practice of normal activity to online activity.
 The blooming of e-commerce, cryptocurrency, and e-learning, backed by the swift transformation from small startups to unicorn giants such as Zoom or Coinbase and the surge in market value of FAANG (abbreviation for Facebook, Appe, Amazon, Netflix and Google - the biggest fives technology corporation based on revenue and market share ), encouraged businesses to expand their technology sectors, subsequently allow numerous talents to join the field effortlessly [@harvard_business_review_2022].
+However, this beautiful scenario doesn't last long, as the news about tech company of all size cutting their headcounts is on headlines every day.
 As the inflation index is increasing day by day, the amount of tech jobs that are cut is mounting at a much faster rate.
-One of the prominent consulting firms in the field of outplacement services, Challenger, Gray & Christmas, Inc, conducted a thorough analysis on the striking and unforeseen reduction of job in the tech industry, which is illustrated by the graph below:
+One of the prominent consulting firms in the field of outplacement services, Challenger, Gray & Christmas, Inc, conducted a thorough analysis on the striking and unforeseen reduction of tech worker, which is illustrated by the graph below:

 ![Tech Job cut](images/techjobcut.png)

-Based on the graph, the tech industry in 2021 had a robust laying off rate as the rate stayed close to zero throughout the year; however, by July of 2022, the amount of tech employees were cut off from the industry incline exponentially.
+Based on the graph, the tech industry in 2021 experienced a low rate of layoffs, as the rate remained close to "0" throughout the year; however, by July of 2022, the amount of tech employees were cut off from the industry incline exponentially.
 This scenario signifies that the tech industry is on the verge of a comprehensive recruitment freeze[@june_2022], which directly affects the employment prospects of new graduates majoring in Computer Science and other tech related majors this year.
 Mark Zuckerberg , Meta CEO (formally known as Facebook) wrote, in a message to employees prior to the laying off 13% of its workforce, “At the start of Covid, the world rapidly moved online and the surge of e-commerce led to outsized revenue growth.
-Many people predicted this would be a permanent acceleration that would continue even after the pandemic…Unfortunately, this did not play out the way I expected.”
-The controversial employment cut from Meta was the result of an unexpected, yet massive, loss of this company valuation.
-In 2021, Meta’s valuation peaked at 1 trillion dollars, while in October of 2022, the home of Facebook, WhatsApp, and Instagram value shrinked to merely 300 billion dollars[@picchi_2022].
-Apart from Meta, several other giant tech companies also announced their employment cut in the last 4 months, including Amazon, Microsoft, and Stripe.
-As these top tier companies are struggling to reduce their cost by laying off employees, they have freezed their hiring process until further notice[@wamsley_2022].
-Hence, the top tier students who were supposed to have another application pool, as they would only apply to the powerhouses and compete with those at the same level, now have no choice but to migrate to the standard application pool.
-This implies that it will be much harder for students who have less skills, less experience, graduating from a smaller school, and possessing other disadvantages, to successfully land a job.
+Many people predicted this would be a permanent acceleration that would continue even after the pandemic…Unfortunately, this did not play out the way I expected.[@harvard_business_review_2022]” The controversial employment cut from Meta was the result of an unexpected, yet massive, loss of this company valuation.
+In 2021, Meta's valuation crested at $1 trillion, while in October 2022, the value of the parent company of Facebook, WhatsApp, and Instagram dropped to $300 billion [@picchi_2022].
+In the past year months, in addition to Meta, Amazon, Microsoft, and Stripe have also announced layoffs at their respective companies.
+As these top-tier companies struggle to reduce costs by layoffs, they also have put a hold on new hires until further notice [@wamsley_2022].
+The graph below from Market Watch depicting the rapid decline in the number of new tech jobs posted is evidence of the hiring moratorium.

+![Decrease in new job posted[@han_2022]](images/hiring_freeze.png)

+According to the image, the stagnation in recruiting began at the start of 2022 and decreased each month until it reached a record low in October when the article was published.
+This decrease is the exact opposite of the layoff rate depicted in Figure 1, which increases progressively from January to October.
+While the rate of layoffs is increasing daily, the number of newly posted jobs in the technology industry is decreasing, as shown in Figures 1 and 2.
+This means that it is difficult for recent graduates to enter the job market, as a group of experienced workers who were recently laid off are also entering the market to compete for the same positions.
+In addition to the rivalry between skilled tech workers and recent college graduates, the competition among tech students is at an all-time high.
+Indeed, the elite students who were supposed to have a separate application pool because they would only apply to the powerhouses and contend with those of the same caliber are now forced to migrate to the standard pool.
+This implies that it will be much more difficult for students with fewer skills, less experience, who graduated from a smaller institution, and who have other disadvantages to secure employment.

 Beside the sudden vulnerability of employment in the tech industry, this industry has always been known as one of the most competitive sectors due to its tremendous opportunities for growth and high salary.
 Since the recruiting procedures and its outcomes should remain confidential, the exploration of a published data set which can describe the competitiveness of the tech job market was nearly impossible.
 Thus, this paper will discuss an anonymous, yet accredited, job application journey across 18 months of a person with 3 years of experience in the tech industry.